vinid223/GcloudStorage-docker/README.md

 Github repository : https://github.com/vinid223/GcloudStorage-docker
 Docker Hub : https://hub.docker.com/r/vinid223/gcloud-storage-backup

-gcloud-storage-docker is a Docker container which backs up one or more folders to Google Cloud Storage using the GUtils tool.
+gcloud-storage-docker is a Docker container which backs up one or more folders to Google Cloud Storage using the gsutil tool.

 To tell gcloud-storage-docker what to back up, mount your desired volumes under the `/data` directory.